Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

 \subsubsection{Decision Type}

-We use three levels of managerial decisions: strategic, tactical and operational.
-Strategic and operational decisions differ fundamentally in scope and time horizon.
+We operationalize three levels of managerial decisions: strategic, tactical, and operational.
+These levels differ fundamentally in time horizon, organizational scope, and the nature of the information available to decision-makers.

 Strategic decisions are characterized by a long-term orientation, high uncertainty, and complex choices regarding organizational direction.
-Typically made by top management, they aim to secure competitive advantage \citep{Khalifa2021,abahmane2015strategic, Shivakumar2014}.
-Operational decisions are routine, short-term, and structured.
-Delegated to lower management, they rely on internal data to optimize daily efficiency \cite{Bello2022, abahmane2015strategic}.
-Bridging these levels, tactical decisions focus on the medium term (e.g., 6–12 months).
-Managed by middle management, they address resource allocation and policy implementation, balancing structure with necessary adaptation \citep{Schmidt2000,Khalifa2021,Pereira2020,Radford1988}.
-To ensure experimental relevance, we designed our scenarios based on these established frameworks.
-By mapping specific cases, such as market entry for strategic decisions or scheduling operations for operational ones, we ensured our scenarios accurately represented the distinct challenges of strategic, tactical, and operational decision-making.
-Summary of our foundational review is represented in Table \ref{table:decision_types}.
+Typically made by top management, they aim to secure competitive advantage \citep{Khalifa2021, abahmane2015strategic, Shivakumar2014}.
+Operational decisions are routine, short-term, and structured; delegated to lower management, they rely on internal data to optimize daily efficiency \citep{Bello2022, abahmane2015strategic}.
+Bridging these levels, tactical decisions focus on the medium term (e.g., 6–12 months), addressing resource allocation and policy implementation with necessary adaptation \citep{Schmidt2000, Khalifa2021, Pereira2020, Radford1988}.

+These distinctions are consequential for the collaboration framework.
+The degree to which AI can contribute reliably, and the degree to which human oversight is required are expected to vary across decision levels.
+Strategic decisions involve greater ambiguity and subjective trade-offs, making them both the most valuable and the most demanding context for human–AI collaboration.
+A summary of these distinctions is presented in Table~\ref{table:decision_types}.